aaronbloomfield/ccc/hws/tokens/index.md

 You will need to create a logo for your cryptocurrency.
 The logo that you submit should be 512x512 pixels in size.
 Use a fun color!
 Create a neat logo!
 But please make sure the logo is appropriate.
 You can look at the types of logos on a site such as [coinmarketcap.com](https://coinmarketcap.com) for ideas, as well as [cryptologos.cc](https://cryptologos.cc/) and [this github site](https://github.com/coinwink/cryptocurrency-logos).

-The logo itself should be a circular logo with a transparent background outside the circle, just like what is on coinmarketcap.com.
+The logo itself needs to have the following requirements:

+- A circular logo with a transparent background outside the circle, just like what is on coinmarketcap.com.
 Your logo can also be almost-circular, like some we have -- or will have -- seen: [STORJ](../../slides/images/logos/storj-coin-symbol.svg), [ERG](../../slides/images/logos/erg-coin-symbol.svg), and [MIM](../../slides/images/logos/mim-coin-symbol.svg).
+- Readable if the size were reduced to a 32x32 pixel version.
+- The background outside the circle of the coin needs to be transparent.
+- The background of the coin circle itself needs to be something more interesting than white.
-Note that your logo must be readable if the size were reduced to a 32x32 pixel version.
-The submission must be a .png file, and it will have to be named `xyz.png`, where "xyz" is your coin abbreviation.
+- The file must be a .png file, and it will have to be named `xyz.png`, where "xyz" is your coin abbreviation.

+We provide a [logo-template.png](logo-template.png) file as a starter file -- it is the correct size and has a transparent background outside the circle.
 You can use a free program such as [GIMP](https://www.gimp.org/) to edit your program.
-You can use this [logo-template.png](logo-template.png) file as a starter file -- it is the correct size and has a transparent background outside the circle.

 #### Part 1, task 3: Review the starter code